AbuAli85/smart-pro-business-services-hub/README.md

 - `/lib` - Utility functions and Supabase client
 - `/public` - Static assets

+## Supabase Client

+All parts of the application share a single Supabase client defined in `lib/supabase/client.ts`.
+The module exports a `getSupabaseClient()` factory which returns the singleton instance and a `supabase` shortcut for convenience.
+Import from `@/lib/supabase/client` whenever you need to access the database.

 ## Authentication Flow

 1. User signs up or logs in